EV4EU/ov2xmp-django/README.md

     - Start with a comment that refers to the OCPP command name
     - The function must be `async`.
     - The function parameters can be determined by checking the corresponding class inside `ocpp.v16.call`.
 For the Reset command, the parameters are derived from the `ResetPayload` class.
 This class has the `type` attribute, therefore we define the corresponding argument.
     - Inside the function, we define the entire logic of the OCPP command and make all the Django ORM calls.
-Note that in the end we must return a specific dictionary: `{"status": XXX}`, where `XXX` is whatever output the OCPP call returns.
+Note that in the end we must return the entire object (dataclass) that the `call()` function returns

 2. Next, we have to add a REST API endpoint to the Sanic server of the CSMS (this is utilised by Django to initiate actions towards the OCPP server and the ChargePoint objects).
 In particular, under the CSMS REST API comment section of the `ov2xmp-django/csms.py` file, create a new function, like this: